Female Hair Loss FAQ

 Emotional and Physical Stress

-A severe illnesses, emotional stress, even surgeries can be triggers for hair loss.
+Severe illnesses (such as Covid-19), severe emotional stress, even surgeries can be triggers for hair loss.
 The body simply shuts down the production of hair during periods of stress since it is not necessary for survival and instead devotes its energies toward repairing vital body structures.
 In most cases, there is a three-month delay between the actual event and the onset of hair loss.
 It can be an additional three-month delay prior to the return of noticeable hair regrowth.
 This means that the total hair loss and hair regrowth cycle can be 6 months or longer when induced by physical or emotional stress.
 There are health conditions that can also go undetected that sometimes contribute to hair loss.
 This can include anemia or low blood count and thyroid abnormalities.
 Both of these conditions can be detected by a simple blood test.

 A common cause for female hair loss can be caused by hormonal changes.
 Many women don’t realize that hair loss is not uncommon after pregnancy or following discontinuation of birth control pills.
 It’s important to remember that hair loss can be delayed up to three months following any hormonal change and another three months will be required for new growth to be fully achieved.

-Female Pattern Hair Loss Treatment Options
+Female Pattern Hair Loss Treatment Solutions

 When it comes to women’s hair loss causes, the question soon comes to “What can I do about it?”
 Over 60 percent of women will experience hair loss at some point.
 The causes are multiple and range from genetics, hormones (too much thyroid, not enough thyroid, low estrogen, high androgen), or trauma (an allergic reaction, high fever, stress).
 The most common, and chronic, cause is a genetic condition called androgenetic alopecia.